superkostya/build-ml-pipeline-for-short-term-rental-prices/README.md

   * More importantly, it is my strong opinion that such information regarding any extra charges associated with this course should have been disclosed ahead of time.
   * Therefore, I respectfully ask that you consider my submission despite the aforementioned Weights & Biases project page access issue.
   * In order to mitigate a limited access to the W&B project page, I have created a directory `SUBMISSION_MATERIALS` in the submitted GitHub repository.
 It contains a series of screenshots of the Weights & Biases project page (project name: __"nyc_airbnb"__), including the following:
       * A list of artifacts
       * A list of runs (shown as a table with multiple columns, including performance metrics such as R2 and MAE)
       * The Workspacwe page
       * A page with the details for a trained Random Forest model tagged for PROD

+Thank you for your consideration.

 You are working for a property management company renting rooms and properties for short periods of